orsonteodoro/oiledmachine-overlay/README.md

 without LTO and 2GB with LTO -ffat-lto-objects.

 ASLR must be enabled for mitigation for sanitizers to prevent a critical severity vulnerability.
-These checks are in both the compiler-rt-sanitizers ebuild.
+These checks are verified in the compiler-rt-sanitizers ebuild.

 ### 2023 policy